Driving Global Workforce Success: Insights from Ross MacRae

 “Mistakes will happen in any global business.
 The important thing is that people feel able to speak up, learn from them, and improve how we work.”

-Being privately owned gives us the freedom to focus on long-term outcomes rather than short-term targets.
+Being privately owned allows Orion to focus on what truly matters: long-term value, not short-term gain.

 “We are not here to deliver quick returns.
 We are here to build relationships and create value over time.”